webix-hub/docs/data/querybuilder/localization.md

 Localizing Query Builder
 ==========================

-You can localize File Manager according to the peculiarities of a certain language.
+You can localize Query Builder according to the peculiarities of a certain language.

 It is possible to localize labels and the names of used filters, they are stored in the **webix.i18n.querybuilder** object: